Skip to main content

 Add an Action

-Add a DISCOUNT action:
+Add a MUTATE_FACT action:

 • Method: Percentage

-• Rate: 10 (10% discount)
+• Rate: 10 (reduces refVar by 10%)

 Step 3: Test with Dry Run

-Before deploying, validate your rule with a dry run:
+Before deploying, validate your rule with a Dry Run:

 curl -X POST https://api.lexq.io/api/v1/partners/analytics/dry-run/versions/{versionId} \